pinglarin/meow-meow-bok-bok-adventure/README.md

 - Firebase
 - A lot of time (because you gonna failed to build it a lot)

+### Install Photon
+Follow instructions on the https://doc.photonengine.com/pun/v2/demos-and-tutorials/pun-basics-tutorial/intro to connect to Photon.

 ### Installation process

 #### Unity app compilation